Faye (musician): 2011–2014: Solo career

 In January 2012, it was announced that Faye had signed with Scandinavian record label Hybris.
 Working with Swedish producing duo Montauk, her debut single, "Come to Me," was released for digital download in Sweden and in the United States on 29 February 2012.
 The single showed a new direction for Faye that was more mature and complex electropop than her previous work.

 In late May 2012, Faye signed with UK-based record label Best Fit Recordings.
 Her second single, "Water Against The Rocks," was released in the UK on 25 June 2012.
 The official music video for Water Against The Rocks premiered on 28 May 2012 on The Guardian's official website.
 On 20 September 2012 Best Fit Recordings announced two new singles "Mad Dog" and "Breathe Out." and on 12 December 2012, Best Fit Recordings released a fifth teaser track, "Silent."

 In January 2013, Faye opened a sold out show as support for British singer-songwriter Jessie Ware at New York City's Bowery Ballroom.
 This performance was followed by two additional performances at Pianos and Glasslands.
 In March 2013 Faye set her sights on Los Angeles, performing three shows.

 In March 2013, Faye performed a set of shows at South by Southwest music festival in Austin, Texas.
 Her experience at SXSW was featured in an episode of the American late night television program Last Call with Carson Daly, marking her debut on US television as a solo artist.

 She wrote a complete album with producing duo Montauk and has co-written a song, "The Fever Keeps Me Breathing," for Swedish producer Kleerup's upcoming album.
 She has said her debut album was written during "a low period in [her] life" which influenced the dark pop elements.

 On 9 March 2014 Faye announced via a Facebook post that she has signed to Capitol Records and has been working with producers Rodney "Darkchild" Jerkins (Mary J. Blige, Natasha Bedingfield, Janet Jackson) and Daniel Heath (Lana Del Rey).
 Hamlin quit the music industry in 2014 and plans for her solo debut album were shelved indefinitely.

 Personal life

 After leaving the music industry in 2014, Hamlin returned to her previous work as a fashion and commercial model in her native Sweden.
 In 2016, she revealed via her personal Instagram account that she had changed careers and is now a home interior stylist and set designer.
 In May 2017, her work was featured in a collaboration with the Swedish headphones and accessories brand, Urbanears.
 She works as a stylist for the Swedish home design magazine Plaza Interiör.
 On 21 September 2017, she announced on her Instagram page the birth of her first child, a daughter named Joni Florence Kerstin.
 Hamlin married her longtime boyfriend in June 2019 in Flatön, Sweden.
 In April 2021, she gave birth to her second child, a daughter named Fleur.
-She resides in Stockholm with her husband and their children.
+She resides in the suburbs of Stockholm with her husband and their children.